 Mask Policies at Stores or Businesses

-Even if not required by law, businesses may implement a mask-wearing policy.
+Even if not required by law, businesses can require customers and/or employees to wear masks.

 We have not been able to locate any laws that would prevent a person from carrying a weapon while wearing a mask in Texas.
 Please see our FAQ “Can I carry a weapon while wearing a mask?” for more information.

 Masks at Schools

 TEA has issued guidance for schools to bring them into compliance with the statewide mask order.

 On January 20, 2021, President Biden signed an executive order requiring masks and physical distancing in federal buildings and on federal land.